hknd23/DeepLearningCausal/README.md

 algorithms.
 A unique advantage of the DNetCausalPATT package is that it provides a united interface for users to estimate both CATE from
 observational or experimental data as well as Population Average Treatment Effects on the Treated (PATT) from observational and experimental data with noncompliance.
-Another key benefit is that DNetCausalPATT provides users the choice of estimating CATE and PATT using the super learner ensemble and deep neural networks.
+Another key benefit is that DNetCausalPATT provides users the choice of estimating CATE and PATT using the super learner weighted ensemble and deep neural networks.
 More specifically,

-- The super learner ensemble includes extreme gradient boosting, elastic net regression, random forest, neural nets.
+- The super learner weighted ensemble includes the candidate algorithms: additive regression, gradient boosting, lasso, random forests, and neural nets.cross-valiIt combines algorithms with a convex combination of weights based on minimizing cross-validated error.

 - Deep Neural Networks training via Resilient back propagation (Rprop) algorithm.

 ### Functions in the DNetCausal PATT Package